Mark-Rozenberg/Chicago-Business/README.md

 ### **Project Name**
-Forecasting the amount of licenses given to new businesses in the city of chicago
+Forecasting the amount of licenses given to new businesses in the city of Chicago

 ## **The Goal**
 the Department of Business Affairs and Consumer Protection in the City of Chicago issuing licenses to businesses.
 In this project we want to fit a model for future projections of licenses issuing for better strategic preparations in advance.
 During 2020, due to a coronavirus outbarke, the economic activity significantly damaged, it was clearly seen in the data.this drastic changes makes the prediction more complicated and challenging.
 I added external data as features to help the models with prediction.
 Using the collected data I fitted 5 different ML algorithms and 1 DL algorithm to predict the amount of licenses given.